 One of the biggest differences with being a creative virtual assistant is that you need to connect with your clients.
 Often times, creatives are looking for a virtual assistant they can trust and connect with.
 It is less about your experience – and more about the 1:1 connection!
 A few examples:

 Talk about their pain points + relate to them – share how you have been there too, and know how to help them.
 Discuss how you have overcome an obstacle, and how you grew from it.
 Relate it to your client avatar, and share how you can help them overcome this as well.
 List some things you have overcome, that your avatar can relate to.

 “One of the hardest points in my life was when [xx xxxxx xxx].
 And while it wasn’t easy to overcome, I have learned so many valuable things like [xxxx, xxxx and xxxxx]”

 Is there personal advice you have given, or someone gave you, that you think your avatar could relate to?
 Share it!Share tips that your avatar can use day to day.
 You want to not just be a service, but also someone they come back to time and time again for advice.

-In the masterclass I have a guide – 20 avatar prompts.
+In the Creative VA School I have a guide – 20 avatar prompts.
 These prompts help you connect with your avatar and get them listening.

 For each potential client you find, there are likely at least 3 other VA’s looking at them to.
 This is why it is important to stand out!
 The first place to stand out is your website: Make sure it is up-to-date and easy to navigate.
 Does it attract that ideal client?
 Does it share who you are and your values?
 Focus on what will stand you apart – is it your 5 years of experience in hospitality management?
 Or your last job where you managed over $1 Million worth of inventory?
 Or is it your ability to write in a variety of styles when doing blog work?